rust-lang/rust/text/0000-rust-lang-crates.md

 At some point a library may become stale -- either because it failed to make it out of the nursery, or else because it was supplanted by a superior library.
 The libs subteam can deprecate nursery crates at any time, and can deprecate rust-lang crates through an RFC.
+This is expected to be a rare occurrence.

 Deprecated crates move to rust-lang-deprecated and are subsequently minimally maintained.
+Alternatively, if someone volunteers to maintain the crate, ownership can be transferred externally.

 ## Advertising